hyperledger-labs/orion-server/docs/getting-started/transactions/gosdk/usertx.md

 }
 ```

-The `Id` field holds an unique identifier or username.
-The `Certificate` field holds the pem decoded certificate of the user.
+The `Id` field holds a unique identifier or username.
+The `Certificate` field holds the pem-decoded certificate of the user.
 The `Privilege` field holds
-the access privileges of this user such as read and write permissions to various databases.
+the access privileges of this user, such as read and write permissions to various databases.

-In the above code, we have created the user `alice` with read permission to the database `db1` and read-write permission to the database `db2`.
-Then,
-we have created the user `bob` with only read permission to both `db1` and `db2`.
+In the above code, we created the user `alice` with read permission to the database `db1` and read-write permission to the database `db2`.
+We also created the user `bob` with only read permission to both `db1` and `db2`.

 Once the users are created, `tx.PutUser("alice", nil)` stores the user `alice` to the database while `tx.PutUser("bob", bobACL)` stores the user `bob`
 to the database with read-write ACL on the user `bob`.